What are Evals?

 Creating custom Evals

-No coding is required for most cases, and OpenAI provides guides and examples.
+No coding is required for most standard use cases, and OpenAI provides detailed guides for implementation.
+These custom tests can remain private, allowing businesses to validate sensitive or domain-specific workflows securely.

 Evals in the LLM product lifecycle

-- Model Selection: Objectively compare models before deployment.
+- Model Selection: Objectively compare performance across different model families.

-- Continuous Quality Assurance: Monitor performance with each update, catching regressions early.
+- Continuous QA: Monitor performance with each prompt update.

-- Fine-tuning Validation: Ensure fine-tuned models outperform base models on relevant tasks.
+- Fine-tuning Validation: Ensure fine-tuned models outperform base architectures.

 - Stakeholder Assurance: Provide transparent metrics for compliance and reporting.

-On May 12, 2025, OpenAI introduced HealthBench, a new benchmark designed to evaluate AI systems in realistic healthcare scenarios.
-Developed in collaboration with 262 physicians from 60 countries, HealthBench aims to ensure that AI models are both useful and safe in health settings .
+On May 12, 2025, OpenAI introduced HealthBench, a specialized benchmark designed to evaluate AI performance in realistic healthcare scenarios.
+Developed in collaboration with 262 physicians from 60 countries, HealthBench ensures that models are useful and safe in clinical settings.

 Key Features of HealthBench:

-Responses are evaluated using a model-based grader (GPT-4.1), which assesses whether each rubric criterion is met.
-This approach ensures consistent and scalable evaluation across the dataset. - Performance Benchmarks:
+- Model-Based Grading: Responses are evaluated by the model-based grader (GPT5.2), which assesses whether each rubric criterion is met.
+This approach ensures consistent and scalable evaluation across the dataset.

 Importance of HealthBench: